Trademark Protection - From Application to Enforcement

 World-Class Protection with Abion

-Trademark registration and protection require expertise and resources.
+Trade mark registration and protection require expertise and resources.
 To ensure your brand is safeguarded from the start, we're here to help.
 As specialists in brand protection, domain management, and web security, we protect your brand.
 Our 360-degree solutions help develop a comprehensive IP strategy, ensuring long-term protection.

 We offer a complete range of trade mark services, including brand classification, preliminary investigations, application submissions, handling objections, and negotiation of solutions.
-Our thorough preliminary investigation ensures your brand's distinctiveness before finalizing, saving time and money.
+Our thorough preliminary investigation ensures your brand's distinctiveness before finalising, saving time and money.

 Once registered, our surveillance services monitor for threats and infringements, providing early intervention through security services, hit reviews, and action plans for potential breaches.
 Contact us for more information.